JORVIK Viking Festival

 York (North Yorkshire county)

 Europe’s largest Viking Festival: a city-wide, week-long celebration of York’s rich Norse heritage.
 An exciting programme of events explores the impact of the Viking invasion and conquest of England by the Great Viking Army in AD 866 on Anglo-Saxon England.
-Living history encampments, walks, talks, tours and dramatic combat performances and much more…
+Living history camps, walks, talks, tours and dramatic combat performances and more…

 Geographical, cultural and historical context